Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Concluding remarks

-The theoretical developments in this paper do not immediately cover situations where the random variables have discrete support, because the Edgeworth expansion in~(\ref{Etrue}) is only valid for models with continuous support.
-The impact of discreteness on the performance of parametric bootstrap is examined in the Supplementary Material through a binomial matched pairs model.
+The theoretical developments in this paper do not immediately cover situations where the random variables have discrete support, because the Edgeworth expansion in~(\ref{Etrue}) can only be valid for models with continuous support.
+The impact of discreteness on the performance of parametric bootstrap is examined in the Supplementary Materials through a binomial matched pairs model.
 In particular, the experimental setup of Section~\ref{sec:simulations} is used for a stratified logistic regression model, where $Y_{ij}$ has a Bernoulli distribution with probability $\exp(\lambda_i + \psi x_{j})/\{1+\exp(\lambda_i + \psi x_{j})\}$, with $x_{j} = 1$ for $j \in \{1, \ldots, m/2\}$ and $x_{j} = 0$ for $j \in \{m/2 + 1, \ldots, m\}$.
-The results in Figures~S17-S20 and Tables~S3-S11 in the Supplementary Material indicate that the equivalence between unconstrained and constrained bootstrap of the first-order statistics in continuous models may not hold for discrete settings.
-Despite that unconstrained bootstrap delivers a marked inferential improvement to first-order statistics, constrained bootstrap, similarly to $R^*$, is found to perform considerably better for most combinations of $q$ and $m$.
+The results in Figures~S21-S24 and Tables~S3-S11 in the Supplementary Materials indicate that the equivalence between unconstrained and constrained bootstrap of the first-order statistics in continuous models may not hold for discrete settings.
+In those cases, despite that unconstrained bootstrap appears to deliver a marked inferential improvement to first-order statistics, constrained bootstrap, similarly to $R^*$, is found to perform considerably better for most combinations of $q$ and $m$.

 The simulation experiments in this paper have been carried out with $1000$ bootstrap replications.
 This value is smaller than some of the recommendations of millions of replications that have appeared in the literature for standard asymptotics settings \citep{Young:2009, Diciccio.etal:2017}.
 For stratified settings with $\alpha > 1$ the bootstrap adjustments have the role of recovering asymptotic uniformity of $p$-values, rather that providing a small-sample refinement of $p$-values that are asymptotically uniform.
-As a result, use of a huge number of bootstrap replications is less essential.
-Some limited experiments with more than $1000$ bootstrap replications seem to point in this direction.
-More comprehensive simulation experiments to confirm that statement are unfortunately not feasible with current computing capabilities.
+As a result, use of a huge number of bootstrap replications is less essential, and the few experiments we carried out with more than $1000$ bootstrap replications are in support of that statement.
+More comprehensive simulation studies to support that statement are unfortunately not feasible with current computing capabilities.